oresat/oresat-linux/docs/general_design/software.rst

 kernel modules if the kernel needs to be updated.

-All kernel module will be put in a Debian package, so it can easily be updated with the the updater build into `OLAF`_ and used to build to flight OreSat linux images.
+All kernel module will be put in a Debian package, so it can easily be updated with the updater build into `OLAF`_ and used to build to flight OreSat Linux images.

 OLAF app
 --------